Sidon/Sidon.github.io/_posts/2016-8-22-data-analysis-tools-week3.md

 The code for this graph can seeing in section [3] on [this jupyter notebok](https://github.com/Sidon/Sidon.github.io/blob/master/_posts/tools-submitw3.ipynb)

 ### <a name = "conclusion"></a>Conclusion
-Based on the results of the the Pearson Correlation, we can say that there is not a correlation between Life Expectancy and Alcohol consumption.
+Although the [correlation calculus](#correlation) shows a p-value<0.05 that means to reject the null hypothesis (which says there is no correlation) and accept the alternative hypothesis (which says there is a correlation), indicating a statistical significance.
+The r value of 0.312994 shows a very modest positive linear correlation between alcohol consumption and life expectancy.

 See the entire code for this week  [here](https://github.com/Sidon/Sidon.github.io/blob/master/_posts/tools-submitw3.ipynb ).